How to put together outfits with clothes you already have

 Learn how to create outfits and get the maximum cost per wear for your clothes as well as look like you have an endless closet.
 Our two-step process gathers outfit ideas then creates outfits based on your idea collection, helping you create a stylish look based on your individual preferences.

-How to create outfits that refresh your existing wardrobe
+Style tips: How to create outfits that refresh your existing wardrobe

 The secret to a great wardrobe is one where garments are put together interchangeably so that you are wearing everything in your closet and not just a small proportion of what you own.
 This results in a greater variety of different outfits that you are able to wear.
 A greater variety of outfits reduces the potential to be bored by your clothes as you are able to wear a wide range of different looks and styles.
 An additional benefit is that the cost per wear of a garment reduces each time you wear it, so the more that you are changing your outfits and the individual items in those outfits, the more cost effective your wardrobe becomes.